 For each positive clock edge on which CKE is sampled LOW, the next internal positive clock edge is suspended.
-Any command or data present on the input balls at the time of a suspended internal clock edge is ignored; any data present on the DQ balls remains driven; and burst counters are not incremented, as long as the clock is suspended (see examples in Figure 29 on page 37 and Figure 30 on page 37).
+Any command or data present on the input balls at the time of a suspended internal clock edge is ignored; any data present on the DQ balls remains driven; and burst counters are not incremented, as long as the clock is suspended.
+(See examples in Figure 27 and Figure 28 on page 37.)